On this page

 College Official.
 Any person authorized by the College to perform administrative, instructional, or professional duties.

 College Hearing Board.
-A board composed of students and faculty to adjudicate alleged violations of the Honor Code and Community Standards, assigned by the Procedural Coordinator.
+A board composed of faculty, staff, and students to adjudicate alleged violations of the Honor Code and Community Standards, assigned by the Procedural Coordinator.

 College Premises.
 All land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College.

 Community Member.
 Any student, faculty, College official, alumni, or any other person employed by the College.
-The VPSA, or designee, will determine a person’s status.
+The Vice President for Student Affairs, or designee, will determine a person’s status with the institution.

 Student Conduct File.
 Any printed, written, or electronic file which may include but is not limited to incident report(s), correspondence, academic transcript, witness statements, and student conduct history.